 The Gene Therapy Advisory Committee (GTAC) moved to the HRA in July 2011.
-The move, resulting from the Government’s Arms-length bodies review NDPB review in 2010 meant that GTAC no longer needed to provide advice to Ministers; and responsibility for it would move away from the Department of Health.
-As the UK Clinical Trials Regulations 2004 requires that there is a GTAC, the HRA, as the appointing authority for GTAC, nominated an existing Research Ethics Committee to take on GTAC’s functions.
-This new committee is now called West London and GTAC.
+The move, resulting from the Government Arms Length Bodies Review in 2010, meant that GTAC no longer needed to provide advice to Ministers; and responsibility for it would move away from the Department of Health.
+As the UK Clinical Trials Regulations 2004 requires that there is a GTAC, the HRA, as the appointing authority for GTAC, nominated an existing Research Ethics Committee to take on GTAC’s functions, naming it West London and GTAC.
 The three other committees are in York, Oxford and Scotland.

 These changes have: